 - Better brand reputation

-Nowadays, a reputation for collaboration and innovation is considered valuable beyond the innovation landscape itself.
+Nowadays, a reputation for collaboration and innovation is valuable beyond the innovation landscape itself.
 Partners, investors, and even customers expect companies to source useful knowledge beyond their internal innovation team, as it’s an indicator that the organization understands the market and is capable of serving it.

 Challenges of open innovation